MicrosoftDocs/learn/learn-pr/azure-fundamentals/choose-azure-services-sla-lifecycle/includes/5-access-preview-services.md

 Typical portal preview features provide performance, navigation, and accessibility improvements to the Azure portal interface.

-When you are using the preview version of the Azure portal, **Microsoft Azure (Preview)** displays in the page header to remind you what version of the Azure portal you're using.
+When you're using the preview version of the Azure portal, **Microsoft Azure (Preview)** displays in the page header to remind you what version of the Azure portal you're using.
 Public preview features that are optionally available are also labeled with *(preview)* on Azure pages.

 :::image type="content" source="../media/5-azure-portal-preview.png" alt-text="Screenshot of Azure page header showing the global element Microsoft Azure (Preview) highlighted.":::